gmzi/javascripter/z-terminal.md

 Clone a github repo into local machine, it will be your own version of the repo.

 1. Copy repo's url.
-2. check in terminal where you are and where you want the clone, and git status not initialized there.
+2. cd to desired dir, check not git already.

 - `git clone projectUrl` clones master in local folder.
 - `git clone -b branchName https://adress.git` clones desired branch